roohmeiy/Learning-java/src/interfaces/README.md

 - A class must implement all methods of an interface and give them functionality.

 ## Marker interface
-- doesn't contain any abstract method or var
+- doesn't contain any abstract method or var.
+But i can contain default or static method.
 - used to provide extra feature or abilities to object at run time
 -  ```java
     interface {